glotzerlab/signac-docs/docs/source/flow-project.rst

 This view provides information about what labels are met for each job and what operations are eligible for execution.
 If we did things right, then only those jobs without the ``greeted`` label should have the ``hello`` operation pending.

-Users have the option to hide the progress bar when generating the status view.
+The progress bar can cause issues when run in a Jupyter notebook, so we may hide the progress bar when generating the status view using the `--hide-progress` flag.

 .. code-block:: bash